• Public / Sports / Culture

 Material : Exposed concrete, Ceramic tile, Low-E glass

-Guro Station is located at the nodule of air circulation through which wind roads pass through downtown areas.
+Guro Station.
+The Gyeongbu Line and the Gyeongin Line diverge, and an average of 50,000 people use them steadily every day.
+Platforms 1 to 9 are the largest among subway stations in Korea.
+Due to the size of the station and the importance of handling, it is operated directly by the Korea Railroad Corporation.
+Due to its size and large-scale transportation, Guro Station contains numerous episodes.
+How will Guro Station remain in the citizens' minds?
+In the early morning, this place is crowded with citizens on their way to work and school.
+In the afternoon, it is crowded with office workers returning from work and employees of a nearby tool store.
+And after the last train is cut off, taxi drivers are waiting in line to pick up passengers who missed the train.
+No one has not blown on cold hands on the platform of Guro Station in the cold winter.
+To that extent, Guro Station is a medium that evokes memories among Seoulites regardless of age or gender.
+Guro Station is located at the node of air circulation through which wind roads pass through downtown areas.
 It has the advantage of maximizing the advantages of natural ventilation (Cross Ventilation) in ventilation and air flow circulation, one of the essential functions of the station.
 Accordingly, by installing a supply and exhaust system for natural ventilation on the top of the facade, it was designed to immediately discharge polluted air from the room to the outside.
 The high-height interior is very advantageous in terms of internal air circulation.
-The fresh air coming in through the ventilation inlet of the high side window is exchanged with the polluted air inside, leading to discharge naturally and providing fresh air to the users.
+The fresh air coming in through the ventilation inlet of the high side window is exchanged with the polluted air inside, leading to discharge and providing fresh air to the users.
 A double-glazed façade with high floor height was installed on the façade to maintain the indoor illumination as well as to secure a visual view from north to south.
 Vista can be provided through the visual opening that penetrates the building while walking on the street.

 11.jpg